YourongYe/Programming-Basics/data_structure/hash_table.md

 4. Resolve collisions effectively

 # Buckets and memory
-# fixed memory and dynamic memory, pros and cons
+# Static Hahsing vs Dynamic Hashing
-**Dynamic hashtable:**
+**Dynamic hashing**
+The hashtable will expand or shrink depending on the size of the input data.
+In other words, it will dynamically add or remove data buckets at run time.
-The size of the array can increase at run time when the load factor reach a certain threshold
+The size of the hashtable can increase at run time when the load factor reach a certain threshold
+**Static hashing**
+The number of data buckets in the memory remains the same throughout.

 # Complexity
 # Rehashing